Shree Amarsingh Model Higher Secondary School: Admission

-Students who have passed SEE are eligible to apply for admission in Class XI (Science or Management or Humanities or Education).
+Students who have passed SEE are eligible to apply for admission in Class XI (Science / Management / Humanities / Education).
 The applications are to be duly filled in application forms available from the school office with all supporting documents within the given deadline.
-All applicants should go through an entrance test conducted by the school along with an interview prior to the entrance test.
-Students are admitted according to their merit on the basis of SEE marks, entrance test marks and interview.
+All applicants are required to appear for the entrance test conducted by the school.
+Students who are shortlisted based on their performance in the entrance test will be called for an interview.
+Final admission is granted on the basis of merit, taking into account the student’s SEE marks, entrance test scores, and interview performance.

 Teaching Methodology

 The school incorporates diversity in teaching, questioning, explaining, modeling and demonstrating.
 Teachers adopt a flexible approach with multiple learning styles to help students retain information and strengthen understanding.
 Effective teaching learning methods reinforced by the use of technology in the school bring out critical thinking and a desire to learn.

 Laboratory

 The school is well-equipped with several laboratories for Physics, Chemistry, Zoology, Botany and Computer.
 Laboratories are well equipped and well maintained and help students transfer their learning into useful practical knowledge.